kitt9856/FinalProject_Bootcamp/README.md

 In 0.0.1-SNAPSHOT ver., "Open Price" per minute was fixed it leads to  Candlestick Chart display the open price at a static point and it appears illogical

-In 0.0.2-SNAPSHOT ver., Add a extra api data source try to sovle the issue of 0.0.1-SNAPSHOT ver.
+In 0.0.2-SNAPSHOT ver., Add a extra api data source try to sovle the issue of 0.0.1-SNAPSHOT ver., but frontend will display delay 10-15 min data

 # Features